 What is considered a jumbo loan?
-The short answer is any mortgage amount the exceeds the conforming loan limit.
-For most of the nation, the current conventional loan limit is set at $484,350 for a standard one-unit property.
-Other locations deemed “high-cost” like parts of California, Florida, Colorado, Virginia, have higher conforming loan limits up to $726,525.
-Buyers can see the conforming loan limit chart here.
+The short answer is any mortgage amount that exceeds the conforming loan limit.
+For most of the nation, the current conventional loan limit is set at $766,550 for a standard one-unit property.
+Other locations deemed “high-cost” like parts of California, Florida, Colorado, and Virginia, have higher conforming loan limits of up to $1,149,825.
+Buyers can see the 2024 Conforming Loan Limits

 Buyers can read the complete Jumbo Mortgage Guide here.

 The most recent Congressional action regarding loan limits was enacted in 2008 with the introduction of the Housing and Economic Recovery Act, or HERA.
 HERA created the Federal Housing Finance Agency and for the first time in history, federal guidelines were codified and an official method to set future conforming loan limits was set.
 As conforming loan limits rise, so too will the definition of a jumbo loan.